New Construction Inspection

 • So many people get to handover of a new property but then have to rely on the builder for a final quality check.
 Investors and other people who buy new homes and units do a lot of research to find reputable builders, and rely on trusted names.

-Book A Job or CALL US ON 131 546
+Get A Quote or CALL US ON 131 546

 WHAT IS A STAGE INSPECTION?